Music and emotion: Development

 Musical-emotional development begins in infancy, where infants are often exposed to singing and singsongy speech from their parents.
 Infants tend to prefer positive speech to neutral speech as well as happy music to negative music.
 Until the age of around four, children are typically unable to differentiate between the emotions found in music, particularly for complex emotions, although babies as young as five months old have been able to discriminate between happy and sad musical excerpts under some conditions.
 However, children as young as three years old can still identify a musical excerpt as happy or sad based on major or minor mode.
 Four-and-five-year-old children are typically able to classify musical emotions as "happy" or "sad", but struggle with more complex labels such as "angry" and "afraid".

 Musical-emotional associations can be innate, learned, or both.
-Studies on young children and isolated cultures show innate associations for features are similar to a human voice (e.g. low and slow is sad, faster and high is happy).
+Studies on young children and isolated cultures show innate associations for features similar to a human voice (e.g. low and slow is sad, faster and high is happy).
 Cross-cultural studies show that associations between major and minor modes and consonance and dissonance are probably learned.